tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 ![1.0 Only Active](./assets/one_active_deploy.png)

-Now that we have taken down the bad deployment and ensured no users will encounter any errors, we can get a new image from the engineering team.
+Now that you have taken down the bad deployment and ensured no users will encounter any errors, you can get a new image from the engineering team.
 So while your users are still experiencing a bit of lag in load times, at least they are not experiencing any outright errors.

-With version `1.1` being error ridden, word of a new useable and tested image from the engineering team has been quickly handed down.
-In their expediency, they have provided a new manifest but forgot to update the version number and name.
-You'll need to do that before applying this new manifest, or you will not receive proper data about this specific version you are about to deploy.
+With the failure of version `1.1`, word of a new useable and tested image from the engineering team has been quickly handed down.
+Again, they have provided a new manifest you will still need to update the version number and name.
+If you do not update the version numbers and name, you will not receive proper data about this specific version you are about to deploy.
 Remember, Datadog Deployment tracking relies on the reserved  `version` tag, and if it is not properly updated you will not receive relevant data for this new deployment.

-1. First copy the new manifest into the `k8s-yaml-files` directory. `cp /root/k8s-yaml-files/advertisements_1_2.yaml /root/k8s-yaml-files/advertisements.yaml`{{execute}}
+1. First copy the new manifest into the `k8s-yaml-files` directory. `cp /root/new-manifests/advertisements_1_2.yaml /root/k8s-yaml-files/advertisements.yaml`{{execute}}

 1. In the IDE on the right, open your newly copied manifest `/root/k8s-yaml-files/advertisements.yaml`{{open}}.